 The Romani Cultural and Arts Company proud - RomArchive wins prestigious award

 Paris, 29 October 2019 – The winners of the 2019 European Heritage Awards / Europa Nostra Awards, Europe’s top honour in the field, were celebrated with the Grande Soirée du Patrimoine Européen at the recently restored Théâtre du Châtelet in Paris.
 On this occasion, Plácido Domingo, President of Europa Nostra, announced the 7 Grand Prix laureates.
+The Grand Prix winners were selected by a jury of experts and the Board of Europa Nostra from among this year’s 25 winning achievements.

 Under the category ‘Research’ the RomArchive – Digital Archive of the Roma won the prize.
 RomArchive is an international digital archive for Romani arts – a growing collection of art of all types, complemented by historical documents and scholarly texts.
 The archive enables the Roma to reclaim and form the narrative around their community.